Nonprofit Certificate Intensive Track

 Students in the Duke Nonprofit Management Program are a diverse group of motived learners interested in developing their knowledge and skill base.
 Participants are employees of nonprofit organizations, philanthropists, community leaders/volunteers, individuals transitioning into the nonprofit sector from the private sector, persons from social service nonprofits, arts, membership organizations, foundations, trade associations and faith communities.
 The program attracts students from around the U.S. and the world.

-Class sizes range from six to twenty students
+Class sizes range from eight to twenty-five students

 What is the cost?